elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration.md

 url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 score: -1.0
 related_article1:
-    id: 163334
+    id: 163071
-    title: Explain the concept of person-time in the context of incidence rate calculation.
+    title: >-
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article2:
-    id: 163334
+    id: 163345
-    title: Explain the concept of person-time in the context of incidence rate calculation.
+    title: >-
+        What are the limitations of using crude rates in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
+    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
 related_article3:
-    id: 163073
+    id: 163340
-    title: How is person-years of observation calculated, and why is it important in dynamic populations?
+    title: >-
+        What is the difference between absolute and relative measures of association?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
+    url: /learn/health-studies/questions/what-is-the-difference-between-absolute-and-relative-measures-of-association
 related_article4:
-    id: 163230
+    id: 163063
+    title: >-
-    title: What is a rate in epidemiology, and how can it be misunderstood?
+        Why is the denominator important in measures of disease frequency, and how can it vary across populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
+    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
 related_article5:
-    id: 163070
+    id: 163325
-    title: Explain the concept of person-time in the context of incidence rate calculation.
+    title: >-
+        What is the difference between fixed and dynamic populations in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
+    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
 ---

 &nbsp;